sorny/spotify-legacy-liked-songs-cleaner/README.md

 # spotify-legacy-liked-songs-cleaner
 ### Version 0.1

 Clean up your liked songs playlist, back from the days where liking an album added all its songs to your liked songs...
-Was in back in 2015 :D?
+Was it back in 2015 :D?

 # Main Features: